pingcap/docs/tidb-binlog/tidb-binlog-configuration-file.md

 ### initial-commit-ts

-* Specifies from which commit timestamp the replication task starts.
-This configuration is only applicable to the Drainer node that starts replication for the first time.
-If a checkpoint already exists downstream, the replication will be performed according to the time recorded in the checkpoint.
+* Specifies from which commit timestamp of the transaction the replication process starts.
+This configuration is applicable only to the Drainer node that is in the replication process for the first time.
+If a checkpoint already exists in the downstream, the replication will be performed according to the time recorded in the checkpoint.
+* commit ts (commit timestamp) is a specific point in time for [transaction](/transaction-overview.md#transactions) commits in TiDB.
+It is a globally unique and increasing timestamp from PD as the unique ID of the current transaction.
+You can get the `initial-commit-ts` configuration in the following typical ways:
+    - If BR is used, you can get `initial-commit-ts` from the backup TS recorded in the metadata backed up by BR (backupmeta).
+    - If Dumpling is used, you can get `initial-commit-ts` from the Pos recorded in the metadata backed up by Dumpling (metadata),
+    - If PD Control is used, `initial-commit-ts` is in the output of the `tso` command.
 * Default value: `-1`.
-Drainer will get a new timestamp from PD as the starting time.
+Drainer will get a new timestamp from PD as the starting time, which means that the replication process starts from the current time.

 ### synced-check-time